Brescia University College: Student life

-The Preliminary Year programme and the Masters of Science are co-education; all undergraduate programs are women-only.
-However, all courses are accessible to UWO students, male or female, including students from Western's two other affiliated university colleges.
+The Preliminary Year programme and the Masters of Science were co-education; all undergraduate programs were women-only.
+However, all courses were accessible to UWO students, male or female, including students from Western's two other affiliated university colleges.

 Buildings

 James Carlisle Pennington designed Brescia Hall (1924–25) for the Ursuline Sisters, near Western Road at Sarnia Road, on the campus of the University of Western Ontario.
-The Mother St. James memorial building (completed in 1963) is the main building on campus; it houses classrooms, offices, student services, the business office, the Beryl Ivey Library and computer lab, the Mother St. James Memorial Auditorium and The Hive.
-Ursuline Hall was Brescia's original building and residence, but now houses classrooms, food laboratories and administrative offices.
-In September 2013, Brescia opened its new residence building and dining pavilion, Clare Hall, which houses just over 300 students and includes an eatery called the Mercato.
+The Mother St. James memorial building (completed in 1963) was the main building on campus; it housed classrooms, offices, student services, the business office, the Beryl Ivey Library and computer lab, the Mother St. James Memorial Auditorium and The Hive.
+Ursuline Hall was Brescia's original building and residence, but housed classrooms, food laboratories and administrative offices before the schools closure.
+In September 2013, Brescia opened its new residence building and dining pavilion, Clare Hall, which continues to operate, housing just over 300 students and includes an eatery called the Mercato.